alfy32/school/cs-5050/hw2/code/results/README.md

 Here are the results.
 I used problem sizes from 64 to as much as I can increasing the problem size by two.

 ![Linear VS DP](dynamicVSlinear.png)

+This plots the average runtime vs problems size(Number of items available).
+I averaged the run times over 30 runs.
+The axis are both in log2 scale.
+The acutal data can be found in the file dynamicVSlinear.
+As we can see from the lines on the graph, the D&amp;C Linear Space algorithm is taking very close to twice as long.
+This is exactly what